Massachusetts Psychology Doctorate Programs

 William James College

 Formerly the Massachusetts School of Professional Psychology, William James College first earned APA accreditation in 1987.
-More than 530 students have earned their Psy.D. in Clinical Psychology from the college over the past decade, and 87% have earned professional licensure.
+721 students earned their Psy.D. in Clinical Psychology from the college between 2014 and 2024, and 83% of those have earned professional licensure.
+The school also offers a non-APA-accredited Psy.D. in Leadership Psychology.

 • Institution type: Private, not-for-profit